-In 2023, Savanah released her rustically charming alt-country EP Where the River Meets the Sea.
-The title track — a nod to her hometown of Moore River — received a premiere on Double J, praise from the triple J team, and was named a finalist for Song of the Year (Country) at the WAM Awards.
+Following the band’s amicable split in 2020, Savanah continued her journey as a solo artist, releasing Lost in Love and Rainbow in 2021.
+In 2023, she released her rustically charming alt-country EP Where the River Meets the Sea.
+The title track, inspired by her hometown of Moore River, premiered on Double J and was named a finalist for Country Song of the Year at the WAM Awards.

 “If Jewel and Joni Mitchell had a love child, it would be Savanah Solomon”~ Rose Parker